ctghadiri/Train-Schedule/README.md

 * Inspecting the element and sources for problems in javascript
     - identifies lines where its causing problems
     - what kind of errors we're dealing with
+* Naming variables
+    - Making them distinct to what they do and the area they act upon can be a lifesaver
 * Solid Google-Fu is indispensable

 ### Author